leolellisr/poke_RL/README.md

   * +15 if we won the battle;
   * -15 if we lost the battle.

-# Comparisons

-One table with performance comparisons in Validation between our methods and some methods proposed in literature are showed in [this figure](https://prnt.sc/1yrouxy).

-The method with the best performance against both Players (MaxDamagePlayer and RandomPlayer) was Q-Learning Function Approximation in the Stochastic environment.

-## Limitations

-The only limitations of our project are in the use of the **deterministic** environment.
-Given the need to remove **randomness**, our deterministic solutions require the use of Pokémon on both teams with:
-- Shell Armor or Battle Armor abilities, to prevent critical hits;
-- Moves with 100% accuracy and no side effects likely to occur.

-Our **stochastic** solutions can be applied to any case and with any team formation.

 # Methods implemented
 * Monte Carlo Control First-Visit;
 * Function Approximation with Monte Carlo Control First-Visit;